Banking · Personal & Corporate · Serbia Updated June 2026

 • APR company registration extract — dated within the last 3 months

-• Business activity description — what the company does and its expected turnover
+• Business activity description and expected turnover

 • Passports of all directors and beneficial owners